PhilipYip1988/python-tutorials/001_install/readme.md

 # Installation

 In this set of tutorials we will use Mambaconda to create a new Python environment and install the latest version of the Spyder and JupyterLab IDE from the ```conda-forge``` channel, its dependencies and the most commonly used datascience libraries.
-Installation instructions are available for Windows and Linux:
+Installation instructions are available for Windows and Ubuntu Linux (Mac installation instructions are more or less identical to the Ubuntu Linux installaiton instructions):

 [Mambaforge Install on Windows](./001_windows_install/)